jhaensly/wave-tag/firmware/README.md

   e.g. `g_global_var`

-- Specific `#includes` in the header file only when required.
+- If a file can be `#included' in the header file or source file, include it in the source file.

 - System `#includes` should come before project `#includes` unless there's a specific reason to do otherwise.